 Start with a good base brownie recipe.
 For this, I used Saucepan Brownie Recipe.
 If you use this recipe, make sure to use 8 oz of good quality chocolate and not chocolate chips.
 Chocolate chips work, but the brownies will be slightly dryer.

 2 tablespoons unsalted butter, room temperature

 Bake the brownies as directed using your favorite recipe.

 Prepare Caramel Topping.

-Heat sugar and water over medium heat, uncovered, in a heavy metal lidded saucepan.
+Heat sugar and water over medium heat, uncovered, in a lidded saucepan.
 Swirl pan occasionally until sugar is dissolved (this will only take a minute or two).
 At this point, sugar should be boiling.
 If it’s not, increase the heat.
 Otherwise, just cover pan and boil syrup for 2 minutes.
 Remove cover and continue boiling for another minute, swirling pan once or twice until mixture begins to turn amber.
 Swirl pan until it takes on a uniform amber color.
 Remove from heat and whisk in butter until smooth.
 Whisk in cream (it will bubble up).
 When cream is thoroughly mixed, whisk in vanilla and a pinch of salt.
 Let the caramel cool slightly or just until it is a good consistency for drizzling.
 With a big spoon, drizzle it over the brownies.
 Sprinkle some more nuts on top.
 Let cool completely, then chill for an hour or two.
 Lift foil from pan, set on a cutting board and score into squares.